Choumiko/SmartTrains/README.md

 ***
 Changelog
 ---
+1.1.2/1.0.3

+ - added first/last page buttons for the traininfo, station mapping and rules windows

 1.1.1/1.0.2

  - improved refuel station selection: Trains shouldn't pick a station that will fill a cargo wagon with fuel.